AurumnPegasus/website/README.md

 It contains all my blogs, and details about me and my projects.

-The website was created using Hugo and zzo-theme.
+The website was created using Hugo and hermit theme